Idowu-Gbolahan/Resolving-Overlapping-CIDRs-in-AWS/README.md

 ### 4. Appliance Mode Must Be Enabled ONLY on the Security VPC Attachment

 AWS Transit Gateway uses flow-based routing across Availability Zones.
 Without appliance mode, a return flow from a spoke may be processed by a different AZ's TGW attachment than the outbound flow, bypassing the stateful firewall entirely and breaking NAT translation.
-Appliance mode must be enabled exclusively on the Security VPC attachment — enabling it on the spoke attachments will break the routing symmetry this architecture depends on.
+Appliance mode must be enabled exclusively on the Security VPC attachment, enabling it on the spoke attachments will break the routing symmetry this architecture depends on.

 ### 5. SNAT and DNAT Must Be Combined in a Single NAT Rule on Sophos XG

 Sophos XG Firewall evaluates NAT rules as a single match-and-apply operation per flow.
-If SNAT and DNAT are configured as separate rules, the firewall applies only one translation per packet, resulting in asymmetric addressing — the source is translated but the destination is not, or vice versa.
+If SNAT and DNAT are configured as separate rules, the firewall applies only one translation per packet, resulting in asymmetric addressing, the source is translated but the destination is not, or vice versa.
 Both translations must be defined in a single combined NAT rule for each direction of traffic.

 ---